Eligibility for Bhakti--Faith

 At least if we accept Krishna’s analysis in his Bhagavad Gita, the sixth chapter teaches us about the fate of the unsuccessful transcendentalist or yogi.
 Their next birth will be in a family and life circumstance which will be the most favorable for returning to the yogic path, while simultaneously retiring their material desires.
 The balance between one’s spiritual and material necessities will vary for each person depending on their degree of spiritual advancement.
 Thus, I wasn’t spiritually advanced enough to take birth in a functional devotee family, but at the right time, the option of making spiritual practice my full time occupation became my only viable choice.
 I was born with a natural psychology to take up my unfinished devotional life.
 Only the ideal time and circumstances, coupled with a pure devotee’s blessings would be required to activate my potential.

-Hearing the Krishna conscious philosophy made perfect sense to me—some of my friend also heard it, but were not at all attracted.
+Hearing the Krishna conscious philosophy made perfect sense to me—some of my friends also heard it, but were not at all attracted.
 I went from little interest in anything, to an intense eagerness to search out the purpose of life and the spiritual dimension, with a corresponding disinterest in material pursuits.
 Actually this radical transformation of life was rather typical of many devotees of my era (who became devotees in the late 60’s and through the ‘70’s).

 While not everyone has to live as a monk to become a bhakti practitioner, or Krishna devotee, one still has to have initial faith in the process and the ultimate objective.
 Faith in the efficacy of bhakti is the only prerequisite for engaging in it.
 Certain actions are helpful for making spiritual advancement, while others are not, so it is recommended that we do what is most favorable for progressing in bhakti, and give up what isn’t, guided by a guru and the bhakti Vedic scriptures.